ceph/ceph/doc/dev/cephx_protocol.rst

 set the expiration times.
 Now return true, if we got this far.

-Back in ``handle_response()``, we now call ``validate_tickets()`` to adjust what we think we need, since we now have a ticket we didn't have before.
-If we've taken care of everything we need, we'll return 0.
+Back in ``handle_response()``, we now call ``validate_tickets()`` to adjust what we think we need, since we now have a ticket we did not have before.
+If we have taken care of everything we need, we will return 0.

 This ends phase II of the protocol.
 We have now successfully set up a ticket and session key for client C to talk to server S.  S will know that C is who it claims to be, since A will verify it.
-C will know it is S it's talking to, again because A verified it.
+C will know it is S it is talking to, again because A verified it.
 The only copies of the session key for C and S to communicate were sent encrypted under the permanent keys of C and S, respectively, so no other party (excepting A, who is trusted by all) knows that session key.
 The ticket will securely indicate to S what C is allowed to do, attested